-Acas point out that not all settlements are formalised into a COT3 document, as some employees decide not to take the matter further after having initial discussions with the Conciliator; or agreement is reached between the employer and employee via conciliation but does not have a formal COT3 document.
-Therefore the ‘did not proceed to Tribunal’ statistics will include these instances where a COT3 is not given.
+* Acas point out that not all settlements are formalised into a COT3 document, as some employees decide not to take the matter further after having initial discussions with the Conciliator; or agreement is reached between the employer and employee via conciliation but doesn’t have a formal COT3 document.
+Therefore the ‘didn’t proceed to Tribunal’ statistics will include these instances where a COT3 isn’t given.

 An Early Conciliation Support Officer (ECSO) then makes contact with the individual.
 The ECSO explains the early conciliation process and takes some details from the individual and checks if they wish to proceed with conciliation.

-If an individual does not wish to proceed with early conciliation then Acas will not contact the employer.
+If an individual doesn’t wish to proceed with early conciliation, Acas won’t contact the employer.

-If an individual does want to proceed with early conciliation then the information will be sent to a Conciliation Officer (CO) who will contact the employer about the potential claim.
+If an individual does want to proceed with early conciliation, the information will be sent to a Conciliation Officer (CO) who’ll contact the employer about the potential claim.